 - 1. Do not hang up phone. - 2.
 Get all information: location, size, appearance, time the bomb will explode, etc. - 3.
 Alert another staff member to call the phone company to attempt a trace on the call.
 (Dial "O" for Operator) - 4.
-Get the caller to talk if possible.

-5. Notify the Management of the threat.

-- 6. Management shall:

-- Call Police Department & request assistance.

-- Make decision concerning evacuation.
+Get the caller to talk as long as possible. - 5.
+Notify the Management of the threat. - 6.
+Management shall: - Call Police Department & request assistance. - Make decision concerning evacuation.

-IF EVACUATION HAS BEEN DECIDED, NO ONE SHALL ENTER THE BUILDING UNTIL THE POLICE DEPARTMENT HAS GIVEN AN ALL CLEAR TO THE GENERAL MANAGER OR MANAGEMENT MEMBER IN CHARGE.
+IF EVACUATION HAS BEEN DECIDED, NO ONE SHALL ENTER THE BUILDING UNTIL THE INCIDENT COMMANDER HAS GIVEN AN "ALL CLEAR" TO THE GENERAL MANAGER OR MANAGEMENT ON DUTY IN CHARGE.

-ERP: Hazardous Chemical / Dangerous Goods Release - Spill Prevention Control & Countermeasures
+ERP: Hazardous Chemical / Dangerous Goods Release - Spill Prevention Control and

-Plan (See the WFS Environmental Policy & Procedures for details)
+Countermeasures Plan (See the WFS Environmental Policy & Procedures for details)